More than Avatar's story, the 3D technology.

 which are fantastic and I can't wait this technology to be applied to interesting

-by a less commercial film director than Cameron and not necessarily
+issues by a less commercial film director than Cameron and not necessarily

 exploring virtual worlds.